JuliaHEP/UnROOT.jl/paper/paper.md

 # Features and Functionality

+`UnROOT.jl` can deserialize instances of the commonly used `TH1`, `TH2`, `TDirectory`, and `TTree` ROOT classes.
+All basic C++ types for `TTree` branches are supported, including their nested variants.
+Additionally, a `UnROOT.jl` provides a way to hook into deserialization for custom types.
-Opening and loading a "tree" lazily is simple:
+Opening and loading a `TTree` lazily is simple:

 ```julia
 julia> using UnROOT